 Early termination fees

 When you sign a lease agreement, you commit to making payments for the duration of the contract.
-Depending on the deal, it may be possible to terminate the release early; however, the leasing company will charge hefty fees to do so.
+Depending on the deal, it may be possible to terminate the release early; however, the leasing company will charge hefty fees.

 In the long run, you pay more